 - Communication.
 You will need to communicate all these planned changes to anyone who may need access to your facilities.
 This may require new signage and web tools that help your facilities users understand the new rules of the road related to facilities use.

 Whether you’re managing space for a city, a campus, or a commercial entity, it’s likely that you’re thinking about these space planning and facilities operations issues.
 And we’re here to help.

-If you’re an InVision customer, you already have the tools you need to start working on your space adjustments and planning.
+If you’re already using a building space management software, you likely have the tools you need to start working on your space adjustments and planning.
 Check out this article to get started—and don’t hesitate to reach out to our team to discuss your questions and ideas.
 And if you’re not using any facility management software today, that’s okay.
 All you need is a floor plan and we can start visualizing your back-to-work options.
 Let’s connect to get started.